sle-js/lib-Tool.SL/README.md

 use core:Parity:1.0.0
 use core:Show:1.0.0

-data List a b = a :: Parity & Show => Parity & Show &
+data List a b = a :: Parity & Show, Self :: Parity & Show =>
           Nil
         | Cons a (List a)
   (==) :: Parity a => Self -> Bool